Installation Procedure for GPU Enabled Mode

 Windows Users:

-Ensure that the environment variable CUDA_PATH is set to the folder where the CUDA toolkit is installed.
-Also ensure that the environment variable PATH includes the path where CUDA Toolkit components are installed.
-Usually this is C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.9\bin but check your installation and your CUDA Toolkit version.
+Ensure that the environment variable CUDA_PATH is set to the folder where the CUDA Toolkit is installed.
+Also, ensure that the environment variable PATH includes the path where CUDA Toolkit components are installed.

-If the environment variables are not set properly, there will be linkage problems and the SDK will not load.
-If you are a Windows user, see additional instructions at the end of this page to setup the DLL search path with Python.
+If environment variables are not set correctly, linker errors will occur, and the SDK will not load.
+If you are a Windows user, see additional instructions in Section 6 to set up the DLL search path with Python.

 module load cuda-12.6.1-gcc-12.1.0